Qarik-Group/operator-workshop/student/lab-2/README.md

 $ bosh deployments
 ```

-The list in `bosh deployments` should be 0.
-Well done.
+The list in `bosh deployments` should be 0, well done.

 ![well-done][well-done]